Tayruh/sadako/reference.md

 eval: (1 == 1)
 ```

-Be aware `{ }` inline labels are not allowed with condition blocks and will be striping during compiling.
+Be aware `{` `}` inline labels are not allowed with condition blocks and will be stripped during compiling.

 ## Scenes